 CSR employees working in Company operations outside Australia must follow local legal requirements, including responsibilities for individual rights, safety, health, the environment and the community.
 Where these are less stringent than the standards prescribed by Australian law or international protocols, CSR employees should strive to follow relevant Australian standards.
 If employees do not understand their responsibilities and the Company's obligations, they must seek guidance from their manager or CSR Legal.

-More details are available in the CSR Trade Practices Policy, the CSR WHSE Policy and the WHSE Policy Commitments.
+More details are available in the CSR Trade Practices Policy, and the CSR WHSE Policy

 Reporting Non-Compliance with this Code

 Any CSR employee who becomes aware of a possible breach of this Code should report this to their manager, CSR's Company Secretary or a member of CSR's Corporate Governance and Disclosure Committee, or via the Confidential Line (details available on the CSR intranet site).